jeffdapaz/VisualChatGPTStudio/README.md

    - The AI ​​never has knowledge of the Base URL.
    - However, if for some reason you want the AI ​​to have knowledge of the above data, you will have to inform the AI ​​via requests.
    - Depending on the type of authentication used in the API, you will have to manually authenticate, and then parameterize the token via options, or inform the authentication data via request.
+   - In my tests, I noticed that the AI may have difficulties dealing with complex APIs and/or complex endpoints.
+For these cases, I suggest trying to understand the API's difficulties through the logs in the Output Window and attempting to guide it through requests.
+In general, the API agent may not be suitable for complex cases.

 <a id="8"></a>
 ## Commands Shortcuts and File/Method References ⌨️